GoogleChrome/CertificateTransparency/log_policy.md

 ### Accepted Root Certificates
 In order to maintain broad utility to Chrome and its users, CT Logs are expected to accept logging submissions from CAs that are trusted by default in Chrome across all its supported platforms, including ChromeOS, Android, Linux, Windows, macOS, iOS.
 If a Log Operator plans to restrict the set of Accepted Root Certificates, this should be clearly stated in the CT Log Operator Application as well as the rationale for this restriction. **Note:** This restriction may prevent a CT Log from being accepted by Chrome for inclusion.

+Logs are encouraged to accept submissions chaining to any CA trusted by a major root stores.
+The CCADB offers [a report](https://ccadb.my.salesforce-sites.com/ccadb/RootCACertificatesIncludedByRSReportCSV) that lists all root certificates included in any of Apple's, Chrome's, Microsoft's, or Mozilla's rootstores.
+Logs should also consider augmenting this set with CAs currently under consideration for inclusion in at least one of those root stores, which is also available in an [additional CCADB report](https://ccadb.my.salesforce-sites.com/ccadb/RootCACertificatesInclusionReportCSV).

+Operators that automatically ingest these reports may update their logs' accepted roots to remain up to date with these reports without manually noting these changes on their CT Log Operator bug, so long as the bug is notes that the log tracks either or both of these CCADB reports.

 ### Rejecting Logging Submissions
 CT Logs are permitted to reject logging submissions for certificates that meet certain conditions, such as being expired or revoked at the time the submission was made.
 A logging rejection means that the CT Log will not incorporate a given certificate entry into the Merkle Tree even if the certificate chains to an Accepted Root Certificate.
 Rejected logging submissions **must not** be issued an SCT by the CT Log.